 I’ll do better.

-However, I work hard to raise awareness for hypothyroidism and the related issues and I have passion for helping others with it.
+However, I work hard to raise awareness of hypothyroidism and the related issues, and I have a passion for helping others with it, too.
 On days where I feel like a burden, when I feel useless and helpless, I tell myself that maybe the good I offer to the world offsets the baggage that comes with me, as part of my health conditions.

 Please remember that if you’re a thyroid patient living with poor mental health or lingering physical symptoms, that you don’t have to live this way.
 To address why you may still be feeling unwell (often despite being on thyroid medication too), please see this article and go through each suggestion, putting your thyroid jigsaw back together.

 You can click on the hyperlinks in the above post to learn more and see references to information given.